nected/helm-charts/README.md

     helm upgrade -i nected charts/nected/ -f values/nected-values.yaml
     ```

-With all services running, access the application through the fronend-konark domain using the default user and password (values/nected-values.yaml).
+With all services running, access the application through the `<<ui-domain>>` using the default user and password (values/nected-values.yaml).